UCL/TDMS/doc/developers.md

 # Developer documentation

 Welcome to the developer documentation for TDMS, the Time Domain Maxwell Solver.
-These pages contain the C++ [doxygen](https://doxygen.nl) documentation as well as some other useful information for developers.
+These pages contain the C++ API [doxygen](https://doxygen.nl) documentation as well as some other useful information for developers.

 - 🐣 If you are a new user, you probably want to start with the project's [README.md](https://github.com/UCL/TDMS/blob/main/README.md) on github.
 There are installation and "getting started" instructions.
-- 🐛 If you've spotted a bug or want to request a feature, we have a short [CONTRUBTING.md](https://github.com/UCL/TDMS/blob/main/CONTRIBUTING.md).
+- 🐛 If you've spotted a bug or want to request a feature, we have a short [CONTRIBUTING.md](https://github.com/UCL/TDMS/blob/main/CONTRIBUTING.md).
 Then please [send an issue through github](https://github.com/UCL/TDMS/issues).
-- If you want to contribute to the development (🚀!) and have read [CONTRUBTING.md](https://github.com/UCL/TDMS/blob/main/CONTRIBUTING.md), you're in the right place.
+- If you want to contribute to the development (🚀!) and have read [CONTRIBUTING.md](https://github.com/UCL/TDMS/blob/main/CONTRIBUTING.md), you're in the right place.

 ## What?

-The physics of, and method used by TDMS is described in [this pdf document](https://github.com/UCL/TDMS/blob/gh-doc/masterdoc.pdf).
+The physics and method used by TDMS is described in [this pdf document](https://github.com/UCL/TDMS/blob/gh-doc/masterdoc.pdf) (the source is in [doc/latex](https://github.com/UCL/TDMS/blob/main/doc/latex)).
-In terms of code, `tdms` is a C++ binary that can be installed in your path.
+In terms of the code, `tdms` is a C++ binary that can be installed in your path.
 We build with [CMake](https://cmake.org/) to be moderately platform-independent.
 We run CI builds and tests in Windows, Ubuntu, and MacOS.

 ### Dependencies